-As a postscript to the windlass saga, there was no sign of the new replacement being delivered in time for our departure, due to apparent ongoing production problems at the manufacturers, Lewmar.
+As a postscript to the windlass saga, there was no sign of the new replacement being delivered in time for our departure, due to apparent ongoing production problems at Lewmar, the manufacturers.
 It would be unthinkable to contemplate an extended cruise without a working windlass, so we had a problem.
-The decision was finally taken to refurbish the condemned windlass so that it was sufficiently serviceable.
+The decision was finally taken to refurbish the condemned windlass so that it was sufficiently serviceable for this season.
 This was carried out (at further expense) and the unit was refitted, finally rendering Hejira ready to embark on her adventure.

 With the wind predominantly from the north the passage was going to be cold and the diesel powered Eberspacher heating system made for a very welcome and toasty cabin.
 The passage west was taken to the south of the Isle of Wight to take advantage of the more favourable tidal stream timings and the initially pleasant sail was only punctuated by a call from the minesweeper, HMS Cattistock, asking us to steer clear of their underwater exercise.
 From St. Catherines Point to Portland Bill the wind and sea state increased, necessitating two reefs in the main and we periodically used the help of the engine to pinch up onto our course and punch through the chop.